- Model Failure: What happens when a requested model name is invalid?

 - Test Your Configs: Actively test your fallback logic to ensure it behaves as you expect during a real outage.

-to control precisely which errors trigger a fallback.
-This prevents unnecessary fallbacks on transient issues. - Monitor Your Logs: The Trace View in Portkey Logs is your best tool for understanding fallback behavior, latency, and costs.
+- Monitor Your Logs: The Trace View in Portkey Logs is your best tool for understanding fallback behavior, latency, and costs.

 - Consider Your Fallback Chain: Choose fallback providers that are compatible with your use case and be mindful of their different performance and cost profiles.